openmhealth/shimmer/README.md

 ## Authorizing access to a third-party user account

 The data produced by a third-party API belongs to some user account registered on the third-party system.
-To allow a shim to read that data, you'll need to initiate an authorization process that lets the holder of that user account grant the shim access to their data.
+To allow a shim to read that data, you'll need to initiate an authorization process.
+This process lets the user account holder explicitly grant the shim access to their data.

 ### Authorize access from the console